Managed Challenges

 Configure your ACME Client

-Where an ACME client supports Certify Managed Challenges you will follow the normal process for selecting that provider and you will be required to specify the Client ID and Secret from the above configuration, you will also need to specify the Management Hub API Url.
+Where an ACME client supports Certify Managed Challenges you will follow the normal process used by that client for selecting that provider and you will be required to specify the Client ID and Secret from the above configuration, you will also need to specify the Management Hub API Url.
 When you then perform your certificate order it will call the Management Hub API to complete the DNS updates required.